 Translated with Commentary by Nome.

-This work is the English translation of the Sanskrit Upadesa Sarah.
-With each verse there is a ten-point commentary emphasizing the profound significance of the verse for those practicing Self-inquiry in the quest of nondual Self-Knowledge.
+With each verse there is a ten-point commentary emphasizing the profound significance of the verse, which is the nature of the Self and its Knowledge of itself.

 An appendix that contains just the Sanskrit text with transliteration is included for ease of recitation and similar purposes.